-Mission Critical Public Infrastructure and Emergency Preparedness: Federal funding should be provided to defray the costs of resiliency, critical infrastructure, intelligence, flexibility of buildings, cybersecurity and other emergency preparedness investments within a performance contract or other public private partnership arrangement.
-Federal funding would be limited to one fifth of the total investment for over \$100B for grid-integrated resiliency infrastructure.
+Mission Critical Public Infrastructure and Emergency Preparedness: Federal funding provided to defray the costs of resiliency, critical infrastructure, intelligence, flexibility of buildings, cybersecurity and other emergency preparedness investments within a performance contract or other public private partnership arrangement.
+Federal funding to be limited to one fifth of the total investment for over \$100B for grid-integrated resiliency infrastructure.